CMS365-PTY-LTD/EbaySharp/readme.md

 ## Finances
 You can see a list of Finances API methods [here](https://developer.ebay.com/api-docs/sell/finances/resources/methods)
 ### Transaction
-//Important!
-Due to EU & UK Payments regulatory requirements, an additional security verification via Digital Signatures is required for certain API calls that are made on behalf of EU/UK sellers, including all Finances API methods.
+<span style="color:red">Important!
+Due to EU & UK Payments regulatory requirements, an additional security verification via Digital Signatures is required for certain API calls that are made on behalf of EU/UK sellers, including all Finances API methods.</span>
 ```C#
 SigningKey signingKey = await ebayController.CreateSigningKey(SigningKeyCipher.ED25519);
 ```